Danieleg82/AzFireWallPremium-MH/README.md

 From your PC, start a Windows Powershell session as administrator, and run the following:

-New-SelfSignedCertificate `
-  -certstorelocation cert:\localmachine\my `
+$rootcert = New-SelfSignedCertificate -certstorelocation cert:\localmachine\my -dnsname Azfw.example.com -KeyUsage CertSign
-  -dnsname MyprotectedApp.AzFWMH.net
+Write-host "Certificate Thumbprint: $($rootcert.Thumbprint)"

 Take note of the certificate's thumbprint in output:

 =CreateNewCert1=

+EXPORT AS .CER

+Export-Certificate -Cert $rootcert -FilePath C:\MylabRootCA.cer

+IMPORT LOCALLY TO TRUST THE CERTIFICATE [*Note: you need to run the powershell session as admin]:

+Import-Certificate -FilePath C:\MylabRootCA.cer -CertStoreLocation Cert:\LocalMachine\Root

 Proceed with the following to export such certificate in PFX format in the path you prefer:

 [Note: replace "CertThumbprint" with the thumbprint value you got from previous step.]

-$pwd = ConvertTo-SecureString -String certpwd -Force -AsPlainText Export-PfxCertificate -cert cert:\localMachine\my\<CertThumbprint> -FilePath c:\appgwcert.pfx -Password $pwd
+$pwd = ConvertTo-SecureString -String certpwd -Force -AsPlainText Export-PfxCertificate -cert cert:\localMachine\my\<CertThumbprint> -FilePath c:\MylabRootCA.pfx -Password $pwd

-A PFW file "appgwcert.pfx" is now available for you to be associated with the Application Gateway's listener, and to be imported on VM1
+A PFX file "MylabRootCA.pfx" is now available for you to be associated with the Application Gateway's listener.

 ## Task 2